The future of health

 All three components need to be fully functioning and integrated for the future of health to come to life.

-Whether it’s just one or several of these archetypes, life sciences and health care organisations need to make choices now to decide which role(s) they want to play in the future.
+Whether it’s just one or several of these archetypes, life sciences and health care organizations need to make choices now to decide which role(s) they want to play in the future.
 Critical to this decision is understanding how multiple archetypes could fit together into a cohesive strategy and new business models required for success in the future.

 What role will you play in the future of health?